mablanco/ansible-lynis/README.md

 mablanco.lynis
 =

-Ansible role to deploy Lynis, an open source security auditing tool, from either its Git repo or the official tar package.
+Ansible role to deploy Lynis, an open source security auditing tool, from either its Git repo, the official tar archive or the official Linux packages.
 It also schedules a weekly audit whose resulting report is sent to a customizable email account.

 I recommend using the *'git'* method as it always installs the latest available version, while only using the *'tar'* method as a fallback in case the target machine doesn't have a git CLI client available.
+If you prefer the best integration with your Linux distribution, then you can choose the *'pkg'* method.

 Role Variables
 -

 - **deploy_method**: Deployment method.
 Defaults to *'tar'*.
 Accepted values: *'tar'*, *'git'*, *'pkg'*.
-Distros supported by now: Debian, Ubuntu, RHEL, Fedora, CentOS, openSuSE and SLES.
+Currently supported Linux distros: Debian, Ubuntu, RHEL, Fedora, CentOS, openSuSE and SLES.
 - **lynis_home**: Directory where Lynis will be installed.
 Defaults to *'/opt/lynis'*
 - **lynis_url**: URL to fetch the tar archive from.
 Defaults to *'https://cisofy.com/files'*
 - **lynis_version**: Version of the tar archive to fetch.
-Defaults to *'2.3.3'*
+Defaults to *'2.4.0'*
 - **lynis_package**: Name of the tar archive.
 Defaults to *'lynis-{{ lynis_version }}.tar.gz'*
 - **lynis_package_checksum**: Checksum of the tar archive to be downloaded.
 No valid default, look for it at https://cisofy.com/download/lynis/
 - **lynis_download_dir**: Local directory where the tar archive will be downloaded to.
 Defaults to *'/tmp'*